Josephine Melville: Ex-EastEnders actress dies backstage after play

 Born in Essex, her acting credits included parts in EastEnders, The Bill and Casualty along with several theatre roles.

-She portrayed Tessa Parker in EastEnders during the 1980s.
+She portrayed Tessa Parker in EastEnders during the 1980s and earlier this year appeared in the video for Ella Henderson's single Brave.

 We are deeply saddened that last night (20 Oct) the actor Josephine Melville, passed away following the performance of Nine Night, our co-production with Leeds Playhouse.— Nottingham Playhouse (@NottmPlayhouse) October 21, 2022